Silvestre08/AspNet/WebApi/Auth/Authentication and Authorization/README.md

 # Cookie authentication

 If Apis need to know who the user is, keys won't work.
-One ways to send data in a safe API to the APIs is by using cookies.
+One ways to send data in a safe way to the APIs is by using cookies.
 To get an identity cookie users first have to present proof of who they are.
 This is the authentication or AuthN process.
 After authentication we usually have authorization or AuthZ where we limit access to the application based on who they are (roles, etc.)

-Once the user authenticates in the login page, the app sends a cookie to the browser. the browser stores the cookie and sends it in subsequent requests.
+Once the user authenticates in the login page, the app sends a cookie to the browser.
+The browser stores the cookie and sends it in subsequent requests.
-The cookie can only be sent to the API if both the front-end and bac-end are in similar domains.
+The cookie can only be sent to the API if both the front-end and back-end are in similar domains.
 ![](doc/cookie.png)
 This would tightly couple the front-end and back end.
 Other front ends could not access the same API.
 This is a problem in MVC because MVC is a server rendered application.